Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Modelling

-During the inspiral phase of a BH--NS merger, the matter effect coming from the tidal deformation could enhance GW emission and accelerate the coalescence \citep{flanagan2008,damour2012measurability}.
+During the inspiral phase of a BH--NS merger, the matter effect coming from the tidal deformation could enhance GW emission and accelerate the coalescence \citep{gao2016,flanagan2008,damour2012measurability}.
 Therefore, the amount of tidal deformation, which is described by the dimensionless tidal deformalibity of the NS, i.e., $\Lambda = (2/3)k_2C_{\rm NS}^{-5}$ with $k_2$ is the Love number, depends on the NS mass.
-So the EoS could affect the GW signal.
+The EoS could thus affect the GW signal {and $\Lambda$ will be an input parameter to calculate the GW signals used in Section \ref{sec:GWDetectionMethod}}.

-\item {\em NS mass} --- We assume that the distribution of the NS mass in BH--NS systems is approximately the observationally derived normal distribution of galactic BNS systems, i.e., $M_{\rm NS}/M_\odot\sim \mathcal{N}(1.33, 0.11^2)$ \citep{lattimer2012,kiziltan2013}.
+4. {\em NS mass} --- We assume that the distribution of the NS mass in BH--NS systems is approximately the observationally derived normal distribution of galactic BNS systems, i.e., $M_{\rm NS}/M_\odot\sim \mathcal{N}(1.33, 0.11^2)$ \citep{lattimer2012,kiziltan2013}.
 In addition, the population-synthesis simulation results from \cite{mapelli2018} and \cite{giacobbo2018} predicted that the masses of most of NSs in BH--NS systems are possibly larger than the NSs in BNS systems, with the median value as $\sim 1.6\,M_\odot$.
 In order to consider the effect of different NS mass distribution, we assume another normal distribution $M_{\rm NS}/M_\odot\sim \mathcal{N}(1.6, 0.11^2)$ for specific DD2 NS EoS.
 The range of NS mass adopted here is $M_{\rm NS}/M_\odot \in [1.1,M_{\rm TOV}]$, where the lower boundary $1.1\,M_\odot$ is the minimum mass of a NS formed from a core-collapse supernova based on the rapid supernova model of \cite{fryer2012}.